IDMNYU/IDMPEDALS/docs/pedals.md

 <a href="https://raw.githubusercontent.com/IDMNYU/IDMPEDALS/main/docs/img/genlores.gendsp.png" target="_new"><img src = "./img/genlores.gendsp.png" title="Lores patcher" alt="Lores patcher"></a>

-The actual wah effect in this pedal consists of a 2nd order, resonant lowpass filter solved by the calculation in the **genlores** subpatch:
+The actual wah effect in this pedal consists of a 2nd order, resonant lowpass filter solved by the calculation in the **genlores** subpatch pictured above:

 ```
 y[n] = ax[n] - by[n-1] - cy[n-2]